ccnmtl/speechassessment-pack/README.md

 Standalone Interactive Exercise: Speech Assessment
 ==========

+##### About speech assessment
+Infographic to explore age-specific behaviors warranting a speech-language pathology referral

 ##### About Multidisciplinary Approaches to Children’s Oral Health (MATCH)
 There are a variety of healing and helping professions that, when partnered with pediatric dentists, hold tremendous potential to improve children’s oral health and welfare.